MicrosoftDocs/VBA-Docs/api/Excel.modelcolumnnames.md

 ---

-# ModelColumnNames Object (Excel)
+# ModelColumnNames object (Excel)

-A collection of [ModelColumnName Object (Excel)](Excel.modelcolumnname.md) objects representing columns of tables in the data model.
+A collection of [ModelColumnName object (Excel)](Excel.modelcolumnname.md) objects representing columns of tables in the data model.

 ## See also